pulp/pulp/docs/sphinx/rest-api/repo/sync.rst

 | :method:`get`
 | :path:`/v2/repositories/<repo_id>/importers/<impoter_id>/sync_schedules/`
 | :permission:`read`
-| :return:`list of schedule reports for all scheduled syncs defined`
+| :return:`list of schedule reports for all scheduled syncs defined (see sample response of Scheduling a Sync for details)`

 Listing a Single Scheduled Sync